-Performance (estimated): max speed more than Mach 3.5, range more than 30 miles.
+Performance (estimated): max speed more than 2,660 mph (Mach 3.5), range more than 34 miles.
+COMMENTARY

 Early versions.
 Production of Sparrow has been under way for more than 40 years.
 Approximately 34,000 early models (AIM-7A/B/C/D/E) were produced.
-Compared to the earlier versions, the advanced solid-state AIM-7F, introduced in 1975, had a larger motor, Doppler guidance, improved ECM, and better capability over both medium and "dogfight" ranges.
-USAF produced approximately 5,000, but none are now in USAF service

-AIM-7M, a joint Navy-USAF project to produce a monopulse version of Sparrow aimed at reducing cost and improving performance in the ECM and look-down clutter regions.
+Compared to the earlier versions, the advanced solid-state AIM-7F, introduced into USAF service in 1976, had a larger motor, Doppler guidance, improved ECM, and better capability over both medium and "dogfight" ranges.
+USAF produced approximately 5,000, but none are now in USAF service.
+AIM-7M, a joint Navy-USAF project to produce a monopulse version of Sparrow aimed at reducing cost and improving performance in the ECM and lookdown clutter regions.
 It began operational service in FY83.
-This version provides all-weather, all-alititude, all-aspect capability and equips USAF F-15s, F-16s (ADF), and Navy F-14s and F-18s.
+This version provides all-weather, all-altitude, all-aspect capability and equips USAF F-15s, F-16s (ADF), and Navy F-14s and F-18s.
+AIM-7P.
+Block 1 retrofit to AIM-7M Guidance and